RLabNYC/Rlab_FaceTracking_fuse/README.md

 # Download The App

-Look on the app store on your iPhone and download the *Live Link Unreal* app.
+Look on the app store on your iPhone and download the *Live Link Face* app.
 To Learn more about how to set the connection on your phone go to Unreal's [documentation](https://docs.unrealengine.com/en-US/Engine/Animation/FacialRecordingiPhone/index.html) for further instructions.

 ![iphone app](Media/livelink.png)